cbarcl01/CB_BMEG591E-repository/Group_Project/Group_Project.md

 ##### 1.2.1 Sample collection and Genome Assembly

-I have downloaded the assembled reference genome as well as the scaffolds.
-First I will create an Index from the reference genome to use to align the scaffolds to the assembled genome.
-In theory this should be close to 100% alignment as the reference is built from these scaffolds.

 Ryan et al collected 2 wild animals from the Vineyard Sound near Woods Hole, Massachussets (Figure 2) \[Ryan paper ref\].
 Those animals were self-fertilized and DNA was isolated from the resulting embryos of one